Spencermj/ImprovedPlayMelody/README.md

 **What Problem Does It Solve?**

 The completion of this program opens up a variety of possibilities for what I can do next.
-Now that I have a way to generate any note given a directory, I can accomplish multiple programs that I had in mind.
-One of the most obvious things I can do is expand on this specific project even more and mimic the melody from a much more complex song.
-[Extracting Melody] goes in depth on how to use fourier transformations to extract not only the melody, but also the rythm and the bass of a song.
-At the moment, my code can only mimic simple melodies, but I could use this resource to expand on my program and fix its shortcomings.
+Now that I have a working product, I can begin to expand on my program to allow it to recreate more complex melodies.
+At the moment, my code can only mimic simple melodies, but it shows the potetntial to achieve more than that.
+[Extracting Melody] goes in depth on how to use fourier transformations to pull the melody, rythm, and bass of a song apart.
+By using fourier transformations to extract the melody, I would have much more accurate information about the semitones that are played.

-Another idea that could be accomplished now that I can generate notes is a simple chord progression.
-[Chord Probabilities] goes in depth on how to find the probability that any one chord will follow any other chord.
-By using this information, I can shift 4 notes and play them simulatenously to create a chord, use the probabilities to find a chord that would most likely sound good following the previous chord, and then repeat with some sort of randomized rythm.

-Finally, I could make use of these notes to create a basic song based off of cellular automata.
-In a fashion similar to [Wolfram Tones] or [Molecular Music Box], I could experiment with simple patterns to create naturally complex songs.
-Cellular automata is an incredibly interesting way to create music because it makes use of analyzing simple patterns in life and using those to create an end product that is much more complex than the pattern that created it.
-Now that I can generate notes, I can simulate any instrument and use Stephen Wolfram's research to create generative music.

 **Dependencies**